Rembrandt Harmensz van Rijn

 The theme of this work, like its date and origin, has been a subject of controversy for specialists.
 The painting’s authorship has also been disputed; today, however, it is believed that the painting was produced by Rembrandt and one of his pupils.
 This possibility is supported by scrutiny of the underlying drawing, in which one can see the expressive force of the master’s hand, which is less evident in some areas of the finished work.
 In the right hand of the androgynous figure there is a spear, while in the left hand there is a shield embellished with the head of the Medusa and her characteristic snakes.
 This element, and the owl that tops the helmet, are symbols of the goddess Athena.
 The canvas is cropped at the bottom and along the left side.
 The figure is reminiscent of other works depicting Titus (b.
 1641), the painter’s son, who may have posed for this work.

 Conde Baudouin Collection, Paris; Catherine II of Russia, 1780; Hermitage Museum, Saint Petersburg.
-Acquired through Antikvariat on 27 June 1930.
+Acquired by Calouste Gulbenkian through Antikvariat, 27 June 1930.

 Horst Gerson, Rembrandt et son Oeuvre.
 Amsterdam: 1968, pp. 376–7, no. 294.

 Hugo Postma, «Rembrandt en de Broederschap der Schilderkunst; een nieuwe hypothese voor Pallas Athene in Museu Calouste Gulbenkian», Oud Holland Jaargang, vol. 109, 1995, no. 1/2, pp. 89–94.

 Ernst van de Wettering, A Corpus of Rembrandt Paintings, vol. VI.
 Dordrecht: 2015, pp. 380, 383, 639, no. 253.